 Several years ago, many also wondered how Catchpoint differed from APM and whether there was value in this type of monitoring.
 APM looks at the end-user experience almost exclusively from the application’s perspective.
 Providing an amazing end-user experience requires more than just understanding how the code on an application is performing.
 While APM is important, we believe effective Digital Experience Monitoring ultimately helps IT leaders to maintain sufficient visibility across new technologies and approaches underpinned by cloud, SaaS, and more.

 Gartner’s “Cool Vendors in Performance Analysis; Analytics and Containers” Report makes a note of these shifting monitoring demands on IT leaders.
-You can read a full copy of the report here.

 Over the past couple of years, we have observed a real interest from our customers in ensuring they have full visibility into every element of the modern application delivery chain that can impact end-user experience.
 Cloud is becoming mainstream.
 SaaS is now mission-critical.
 IT budgets focused on hardware, infrastructure, and enterprise software have migrated to the cloud – SaaS, IaaS, and PaaS.
 According to the 2017 BetterCloud report on the SaaS Powered Workplace, 38% of businesses are currently running more than 80% of their business applications on SaaS.